-Molluscum in children is diagnosed by inspecting the bumps on the skin.
+Molluscum in children is diagnosed by clinical examination of the bumps on the skin.
 The doctor may investigate the lumps by having a close look at them or by scraping the skin surface and sending it for a biopsy.
 Once the doctor confirms it is molluscum contagiosum, he may recommend a treatment procedure.

 Molluscum Contagiosum Treatment

 The lumps on the body appear around two to seven weeks after the child is infected with the virus.
 Usually, doctors do not recommend treatment as the condition disappears after six to 12 weeks.
 The condition spreads quickly, so even as lumps on one area of the body disappear, fresh ones may appear on other parts as the virus spreads.

 It may take anywhere between three months and three years, or even five, for the infection to go completely.
 In the initial stages, your doctor may ask you to let the body heal itself.
-While molluscum contagiosum is not as dangerous as other skin infections, it can be highly uncomfortable and make the patient unsightly.
+While molluscum contagiosum is not serious as other skin infections, it can be uncomfortable and make the patient unsightly.

 Therefore, it is good to consult a dermatologist for the best course of action for eliminating the condition.
 The dermatologist may suggest a few options to treat Molluscum Contagiosum in kids.

 - Oral therapy using medications is ideal for young children who do not want the bumps physically removed because of the pain involved in the procedure.
 This treatment takes time and gradually relieves the child from the bumps.